 - Offers privacy because it reduces the need to explain extended time away from work or school.

-Our substance abuse outpatient program maintains a high rate of success, with 96% of individuals completing the program.
+Our substance use outpatient program maintains a high rate of success, with 96% of individuals completing the program.

-The Outpatient Substance Abuse Program operates on the belief that most substance abuse problems are best understood as part of a process.
+The Outpatient Substance Use Disorder Program operates on the belief that most substance abuse problems are best understood as part of a process.
 This process affects each individual to a varying degree in all aspects of life including: physical, emotions, social, psychological, and spiritual.

 Treatment includes: individual counseling, group counseling, and consultation with a board certified addictions professional.
 Our program goals are to: